jsok/hiera-vault/README.md

 For example:

-    vault write secret/foo value=bar other=baz
+    vault write secret/foo value=bar

-The hiera lookup for `foo` will return just "bar" as a string.
+The hiera lookup for `foo` will return just "bar" as a string, but only if it is the only field.
+If `foo` contains more fields, a Hash will be returned, just like with the default behaviour.

+In case the single field contains a parseable json string, the string will be parsed and the corresponding object (Hash or Array) will be used.

+### Lookup type behavior

+In case Array or Hash lookup is done, usual array or hash merging takes place based on the configured merge_behavior setting.

 ## Backends and Mounts